Sure Dividend

 The risk free rate of return can be different depending on your use case.
 For risk-free rate of return = 0, the equation for the Sharpe ratio reduces to:

 Examination of this simplified equation reveals the meaning of the Sharpe ratio.
-It display the Investment Return as a comparative function of the Investment Risk, or the amount of principal involved.
+It displays the Investment Return as a comparative function of the Investment Risk, or the amount of principal involved.

 As you might imagine, numerous complex variants of this simplified formula have been developed and used for a variety of investment purposes.